sammi/bazel-to-msbuild/integration/src/test/resources/winmd/README.md

 *Notes*:
    we're using c++ toolchain to build the project on windows10 and visual studio 2002.
-* The toolchain is defeind in toolchain folder;
+* The toolchain is defined in toolchain folder;
 * In WORKSPACE, we register the toolchain;
 * In .bazelrc, we enable the c++ toolchain resolution process;
     ```